HarshanaWalpita/Emoji-for-website/README.md

 # Emoji-for-website

-Created using emojionearea library and Jquery livrary.
+Created using emojionearea library and Jquery library.